netgroup-polito/verigraph/tosca_support/README.rst

     </Properties>
   </NodeTemplate>

-Complete examples of NF-FGs (in YAML and XML) can be find `here <https://github.com/netgroup-polito/verigraph/blob/tosca-support/examples>`__.
+Complete examples of NF-FGs (in YAML and XML) can be found `here <https://github.com/netgroup-polito/verigraph/blob/tosca-support/tosca_support/examples>`__.

 By deploying the **tosca_support** branch of **VeriGraph** with these `instructions <https://github.com/netgroup-polito/verigraph/blob/tosca-support/README.rst>`__, TOSCA support is already seamlessly integrated with the **VeriGraph** provided APIs.